-There is very little exposure to paraquat for the consumer of treated crops as the vast majority of paraquat uses do not result in detectable residues (>0.05mg/kg) in foodstuffs.
+There is only low potential for consumer exposure to paraquat via the diet as the vast majority of paraquat uses do not result in detectable residues (>0.05 mg/kg) in foodstuffs.

 - In their report of a periodic re-evaluation of residues for the Joint FAO/WHO Meeting on Pesticide Residues (JMPR), the World Health Organization (WHO) concluded that, “the intake of residues of paraquat resulting from uses considered by the current JMPR was unlikely to present a public health concern” (JMPR, 2004)

 - In their RED facts document, the US Environmental Protection Agency (EPA) concluded that “the Agency has determined that there is reasonable certainty that no harm will result to infants and children or to the general population from aggregate exposure to paraquat dichloride residues” (US EPA, 1997)

 - In their review report for paraquat the European Commission (EC) concluded “the review has established that the residues arising from the proposed uses, consequent on application consistent with good agricultural practice, have no harmful effects on human or animal health” (EC, 2003)